Battle of Haji Pir Pass (1965): Preliminaries

 On 15 August 1965, the Indian Army crossed the Ceasefire line (CFL) and recaptured the three hill positions that had been earlier occupied by Pakistan and were being used to disrupt traffic on the Srinagar – Leh Highway.
 A decision was also taken to capture the Haji Pir Bulge, which was a key hub and ingress route for infiltrations into India.

 The plan of attack was a pincer movement, to avoid a frontal assault in order to minimise casualties.

-The movement from the west was codenamed Operation Bakshi, and the 19th Infantry Division was tasked with capturing Haji Pir pass and the bulge and 68 Infantry Brigade was placed under the 19th Infantry Division.
+The movement from the west [from Uri side] was codenamed Operation Bakshi, and the 19th Infantry Division was tasked with capturing Haji Pir pass and the bulge, and 68 Infantry Brigade was placed under the 19th Infantry Division.
 The movement from the east was codenamed Operation Faulad and the 25th Infantry Division was tasked with linking up from Poonch in the south of the bulge.
-1 Para, 19 Punjab and 4 Rajput were identified as the main strike units while 6 JAK LI and 4 Sikh LI were held in reserve.
+1 Para, 19 Punjab and 4 Rajput were identified as the main strike units while 6 JAK RIF and 4 Sikh LI were held in reserve.

 D-Day for the operation was set as 26 August.